vikashmehta07/Weather-app-react/README.md

 ```

 ### Configuring API Key
 In order to retrieve weather data, the app requires an API key from Weather-app-backend.
-You can obtain a  API key by clonong this repo .
+You can obtain a  API key by cloning this repo .
 Once you have your API key, replace it with your own key:

 **Weather-app-backend link:** https://github.com/vikashmehta07/weather-app